John-Duria/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

-Step 1: Crate a Resource Group and Create Virtual Machince in Azure.
+Step 1: Crate a Resource Group in Azure.

     Open a web browser and navigate to the Azure portal.
     Sign in with your Azure account credentials.

 ![image](https://github.com/John-Duria/osticket-prereqs/assets/168502429/f1111462-6a76-45f8-946a-1b6bd1a07987)

-Step 2:	Create a Resource Group using the step-by-step tutorial on [Creating Resource Group within Azure](https://github.com/John-Duria/Azure---Resource-Group) on my repository.
+Create a Resource Group using the step-by-step tutorial on [Creating Resource Group within Azure](https://github.com/John-Duria/Azure---Resource-Group) on my repository.

-3. Create a Windows 10 Virtual Machine with 2-4 Virtual CPUs o	In the Azure portal, click on Virtual Machine from the menu. o	Or Search for Virtual Machine from the Search menu above. o	Click Create to begin creating a new virtual machine. o	Fill in the required details for the virtual machine:
+Step 2: Create a Windows 10 Virtual Machine with 2-4 Virtual CPUs

+    In the Azure portal, click on Virtual Machine from the menu.
+    Or Search for Virtual Machine from the Search menu above.
+    Click Create to begin creating a new virtual machine.
+    Fill in the required details for the virtual machine:
     Subscription: Choose your Azure subscription.
     Resource group: Select the resource group created in Step 1.
     Instance details: